yassineeea/Carbon-FootPrint/README.md

 ```
 ### 3. Data Visualization with Power BI 📊
 The Carbon Footprint Dashboard provides a comprehensive view of carbon emissions data across various dimensions.
-- **DAX Measures Used** To create these visualizations and insights, several DAX measures were implemented in Power BI:
+- **Key DAX Measures** To create these visualizations and insights, several DAX measures were implemented in Power BI:

 Total Carbon Emissions:
 ```dax